amer/resinfra/terraform/README.md

 clients with a different ``retry_join`` configuration or change that parameter when building the images with packer.**
 This is important as this is the central piece of information required to connect all nodes within consul.

+For Azure: The images need to exist in the `westeurope` region.

 ### Networking

 You need to be logged in to the Azure CLI with an account that is authorized to change resources through the Azure REST